 Friday-Saturday, November 15, 16, 17, 22, 23, 24, 2019 – Production Dates.
 We will present the show 6 times!

 ***Please see the Cinderella Information Packet or the Cinderella Google Calendar for more detailed information.
 Once the cast is selected, important information will be sent through Google Classroom, Remind, and Skyward.***

 CAST AUDITION INFORMATION

 We will ask you to do a 1 minute acting monologue.
-Since this is a comedy, your monologue should be similar.
 We will help you find one if you can’t find one on the internet this summer.

 Next, you will sing.
 You will choose your own song.
 Think serious musical theater or folk song or gospel song that fits THIS show.
-(As much as we love these, please, nothing from Shrek or Mary Poppins…to light for this show.)
 Choose something that fits your voice the best.
 This song should be prepared ahead of time.
 It must be memorized!!!!!!
-You will need to have sheet music for Mrs. Gleason to play from.
+You will need to have sheet music for our accompanist to play from.

-Mrs. Gleason is a professional and will follow you at the piano.
-Don’t worry about following her.
+Our accompanist is a professional and will follow you at the piano.
+Don’t worry about following them.

 Next, SING.
 We want to see some acting as you sing it to us.
 Remember that in a show like this, the words ARE THE DIALOGUE that tells the story.

 If you are interested in possibly a larger role or one that includes a vocal solo, you should also have at least ONE additional song to sing for us.
 As a 9th grader, this is not necessary at all.
 But, if you are interested in pushing yourself more, you may choose your own song from another Broadway show.
 Like in the real world of auditioning, please pick the BEST 16 measures of the song, and sing those for us!
 We will not have time for you to sing the entire song for us.